 Can I Appeal My Divorce Ruling?

 In a contested divorce, there may be many issues that go to court in order to get resolved.
 The judge may issue a ruling that you do not agree with because you believe that your spouse committed fraud or that the judge improperly ruled on the issue.
 If you believe that you received an erroneous ruling in your divorce case, you have the option to appeal the decision.
 At the law office of Blair H. Chan, III in Tampa Bay, our office has represented many clients in the appellate process after a divorce decision that we believe was not made accurately.
-If you would like to speak with us about your options for an appeal, call or contact us today to schedule a free consultation.
+If you would like to speak with us about your options for an appeal, call or contact us today to schedule an initial consultation.

 Options for Appealing Your Ruling